Designing Phase Sensitive Probes of Monopole Superconducting Order: Tight-binding models of monopole superconductors

-Under open boundary conditions, the system exhibits helical surface states consistent with the local angular momentum, $l_{z, \mathrm{loc}}$.
-We consider the partial Fourier-transform of the above tight-binding model, such that $\tilde{k}_z$ is a conserved quantity.
-For given conserved $\tilde{k}_z$, the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z = 0)}$ monopole superconductor can be regarded as an effective two-dimensional chiral superconductor characterized by local angular momentum $l_{z, \mathrm{loc}} = \pm 1$.
+Under open boundary conditions, the system exhibits helical surface states.
+Consider the partial Fourier-transform of the above tight-binding model, for given conserved $\tilde{k}_z$, the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z = 0)}$ monopole pairing order can be regarded as an effective two-dimensional chiral pairing order characterized by local angular momentum $l_{z, \mathrm{loc}} = \pm 1$.
 Away from $\mathrm{FS}_1$, the chiral surface modes result from the Weyl Fermi arcs; however, between the gap nodes at the poles of $\mathrm{FS}_1$ and $\mathrm{FS}_2$, a single surface mode appears within the gap.
 The single surface mode appearing between the gap nodes is a result of the effective local chiral $p$-wave pairing, as described in Sec.~\ref{sec:JL}.
 As $\tilde{k}_z$ varies from the south to north pole, corresponding to Fig.~\ref{fig:surface_modes}~(b-d), though the topology of the pairing order, which is given by pair monopole charge $q_p = -1$, does not change, the sign of the in-gap states' group velocity changes.
 The change in the group velocity is due to the shift in the local angular momentum, in agreement to the effective pairing order in Eq.~\eqref{q=-1.lz=0.effective_pairing}.